Dr. Nelson plans to admit a new graduate student for the Fall 2021 semester.

 Is it advantageous to list multiple mentors of interest (or just one) on my application?

 There is no advantage to naming multiple mentors of interest on your application.
 I review all applications on which I am listed as a first-choice mentor.
-In many cases, applicants to our lab do not list multiple mentors of interest.
+In many cases, applicants to my lab do not list multiple mentors of interest.
 Listing multiple potential mentors may be appropriate if your interests and goals clearly bridge two faculty members’ research programs (as described in your personal statement)—and in rare cases, co-mentorship by two faculty members in the clinical area is possible.